dbuchalter/fliplet-engineering-manager-david-buchalter/ai-prompts.md

 - Prompt 5: "I need to call this function through Postman, prepare for me the request to processUsers."

 Task 3
+- Prompt 1: "how do I properly set up a Vue.js project with Vite?"
+- Prompt 2: "how do I implement a basic drag-and-drop feature in Vue.js?"
+- Prompt 3: "how do I animate drag-and-drop actions in Vue.js?"
+- Prompt 4: "create a readme file in markdown for this frontend vue project"

 Task4
 - Prompt 1: "I need to deploy a nodejs server on ECS Fargate cluster with a load balancer.
 Give me step by step instructions."
 - Prompt 2: "Use Terraform for better automation go with that option."
 - Prompt 3: "I’m getting a 403 Unauthorized error when trying to create an ECS Fargate cluster with Terraform.
 How do I fix this?"
-- Prompt 4: "create a readme file for the backend development files"
+- Prompt 4: "create a readme file in markdown for the backend development files"

 Task 7 ## **7️⃣ PRD Review & Critique (15 min)**
 - Prompt 1: "Review the PRD and suggest 3 critical improvements"